Academic History

 I taught anthropology, ecology, language development, cultural evolution, and ecotourism at a small Buddhist university on the east coast of Taiwan for 22 years, recently retired.
+My wife and I have two wonderful boys.

 I did my dissertation research under the guidance of systems ecologist Howard T. Odum.
 My topic was the impact of ecotourism on the people and nature of the island of Bonaire in the Caribbean.